maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 Services
 ========

-The Archiefvernietigingscomponent does not store, synchronize or copy case data.
+The ArchiefBeheerComponent does not store, synchronize or copy case data.
 All data is retrieved through the Zaken, Catalogi and Documenten API.
 As such, these services need to be configured.

 Navigate to **Configuratie > Services** and add the details for your environment.

-.. note:: Archiefvernietigingscomponent supports multiple services of the same type.
+.. note:: ArchiefBeheerComponent supports multiple services of the same type.

 Catalogi API
 ------------

-The Archiefvernietigingscomponent uses the Catalogi API to provide filter options based on "zaaktype".
+The ArchiefBeheerComponent uses the Catalogi API to provide filter options based on "zaaktype".

 Add a service of the type ``ZTC``, and make sure to fill out: